momentphp/docs/web/README.md

 Bundle class name is derived from bundle name.
 The location of bundle class file determines bundle root folder.
 Within that folder you can place various bundle components like configuration, models, controllers etc.
-Theoretically bundle can be placed in any folder as long as Composer's autoloader is able to locate bundle class file.
+Theoretically bundle can be placed anywhere as long as Composer's autoloader is able to locate bundle class file.

 ## Bundle folder structure